fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 Likewise, the ids of the users who created the notes can be seen when we visit the route for fetching all notes:

 ![api/notes shows ids of users in JSON](../../images/4/12e.png)

+Due to the changes we made, the tests no longer pass, but we leave fixing the tests as an optional exercise.
+The changes we made have also not been accounted for in the frontend, so the note creation functionality no longer works.
+We will fix the frontend in part 5 of the course.

 ### Populate